auth0/docs/link-accounts.md

 ### Unlink

-To unlink a specific identity, perform a post request to the following url:
+To unlink a specific account, perform a POST request to the following url:

 `https://@@account.namespace@@/unlink?`
 `&client_id=@@account.clientId@@`